FranUrsus/TimeSeriesImaging/README.md

 A Markov transition matrix models the transition probabilities for a time series.
 You can see an example in the following figure.

 ![249_mk](https://github.com/FranUrsus/TimeSeriesImaging/assets/68539118/a4f99004-66d0-4ed9-9336-edea70e148c8)

-This type of images will be used by deep learning algorithms to train models capable of predicting the next day's hourly consumption based on weekly consumption.
+These images will be used by deep learning algorithms to train models capable of predicting the next day's hourly consumption based on weekly consumption.

 ### Deep learning